-- a) If less than 5 rooms have been completed then simply pick-up a room card. - b) If 5 or more rooms have been completed then each time a new room is opened roll the Quest Room Dice: - Q = Quest room: You have found the quest room!
-Open the section in the Campaign book that will describe the room.
+a) if less than 5 rooms have been completed then simply pick-up a room card b) if 5 or more rooms have already been completed then roll the Quest Room Dice:

-Blank = Normal Room: pick-up a room card
+- Q = Quest room: you have found the quest room!
+Open the section in the Campaign book that describes the room. - Blank = pick-up a room card